sohanemon/cipherly/README.md

 * 🧠 **String-Based API** — Encrypts and decrypts strings seamlessly (perfect for JSON, tokens, or secrets).
 * 🔁 **Automatic IV Generation** — Secure random IV created for every encryption operation.
 * 🪪 **Secure Key Derivation** — Derives 256-bit keys from passphrases using SHA-256.
+* ⏰ **Token Expiration** — Built-in support for time-based token expiration with TTL or absolute timestamps.
 * 🧩 **Fully Typed** — 100% TypeScript for better DX and autocompletion.
 * ⚡ **Zero Dependencies** — Built directly on the Web Crypto API.